Skip to content

 Although NYC police would take their conniving bribes from the mafia owners, they relentlessly conducted raids in Greenwich Village’s gay bars and clubs, harassing, abusing and arresting gay, lesbian and transgender individuals for simply being themselves.
 In the early morning hours of June 28, 1969, a police raid was conducted at The Stonewall Inn.
 Police lined up the LGBTQ+ patrons demanding identification and humiliating individuals - trans people in particular.
 The queer community finally decided that enough was enough!
 As police officers began aggressively trying to make arrests, angry patrons resisted, while hundreds of others began mounting a protest outside which quickly multiplied.
 The protest drew on for 6 days, bringing thousands of LGBTQ+ individuals and allies together and gaining powerful national attention.

 The Stonewall Uprising was truly a culmination of years of LGBTQ+ oppression and this moment in history was backed by activism efforts that had already been occurring in the United States through the tireless efforts of organizations like the Daughters of Bilitis, the Mattachine Society and the civil rights movement inspired by Sip In at Julius’ Bar.
-This was the beginning fo the Gay Liberation Front which emerged from the Stonewall Uprising, as well as the Street Transvestite Action Revolutionaries (STAR), founded by Sylvia Riveria and Marsha P. Johnson.
+This was the beginning of the Gay Liberation Front which emerged from the Stonewall Uprising, as well as the Street Transvestite Action Revolutionaries (STAR), founded by Sylvia Riveria and Marsha P. Johnson.
 To commemorate the one-year anniversary of the Stonewall Uprising, the Gay Liberation Front conducted its first pride marches in NYC, San Francisco and Los Angeles in June 1970.
 As the years have passed, other cities and countries across the world have adopted June as Pride Month and Pride festivals, parades and marches happen all throughout this celebratory month.

 2. Attend a Pride Parade & Celebration